MicrosoftDocs/sql-docs/docs/t-sql/statements/bulk-insert-transact-sql.md

 > [!IMPORTANT]
 > Azure SQL Database only supports reading from Azure Blob Storage.

-### F. Importing data from a file in Azure Blob Storage
+### F. Import data from a file in Azure Blob Storage

 The following example shows how to load data from a CSV file in an Azure Blob Storage location on which you've created a SAS key.
 The Azure Blob Storage location is configured as an external data source, which requires a database scoped credential using a shared access signature that is encrypted using a master key in the user database.